 - There is power suppression technology that works on most supervillains most of the time.
-(Treat it as a Power Nulliﬁcation rank 9.)
+(In ICONS, treat it as a Power Nulliﬁcation rank 9.)

 - The federal government agency that deals with superhumans is the Parahuman Investigation and Corrections Agency (PICA).
 (They also hate their nickname.)